 - Any Math class below Calculus will not transfer.

 If you are planning to take courses at another institution prior to your enrollment at Wabash, we strongly encourage you to contact Chip Timmons and/or the Registrar’s Office for guidance.

 Additional information about transfer credit is available in the Wabash Academic Bulletin at http://bulletin.wabash.edu/academic-policies/transfer-credit/.

 - If you are transferring from another Division III institution, you must submit the NCAA Division III Self-Release Form prior to any contact with the Wabash College Athletics Department.

 - Upon transferring to Wabash, there are exceptions that would permit you to be immediately eligible to compete, without first having to fulfill an academic year of residence.

 Scholarships & AID

 Transfer students are eligible for merit-based scholarships, including the Alumni Award, Dean’s Scholarship, and President’s Scholarship.
 These are awarded based on high school performance (class rank, GPA, and standardized test scores).
 However, Wabash reserves the right to include a transfer student’s college work in the review for merit-based scholarships.
 Transfer students may not qualify for other merit-based scholarships other than those listed above.

 To apply for federal, state, and institutional need-based assistance, complete the Free Application for Federal Student Aid (FAFSA) and list Wabash’s school code, 001844.
 Please note that your eligibility for need-based aid may be affected by the amount of federal and/or state aid you utilized at your previous institution(s).
-Additional information about the need-based financial aid application process at Wabash can be found at https://www.wabash.edu/admissions/finances/aid.
+You can find more information on aid on our Sources of Aid page.

 Steps Following Admission